hrt/Bilger/README.md

 which would correspond to the highlighted move in the diagram above.. (```{0, 0}``` is the top left and ```{5, 11}``` is the bottom right)

 ### Testing
+To build this you will need to first install google tests which can be found below.

+Afterso, run ```make check``` within the root directory to run the tests.

+### Google Tests
 You will need to compile google tests https://github.com/google/googletest and place ```libgtest.a``` within the root of the ```lib``` folder.
 You will also need to have the google test include folder (included as a submodule within this repo) and place it within the ```lib``` folder.